What is a Blog? – Definition of Terms Blog, Blogging, and Blogger

 When you use your niche knowledge for creating informative and engaging posts, it builds trust with your audience.
 Great blogging makes your business look more credible, which is especially important if your brand is still young and fairly unknown.
 It ensures presence online and niche authority at the same time.

-Related video from our YouTube channel: ► Subscribe for more useful videos
+[VIDEO] What is a blog?: ► Subscribe for more useful videos

 The appearance of blogs has changed over time, and these days blogs include a wide variety of items and widgets.
 However, most blogs still include some standard features and structures.